 After you’ve engaged in infidelity, whether you’ve been caught or not, you need to accept that your actions have harmed not only your partner and your relationship, but you.
-In a future post we will talk about how your partner and your relationship suffer.
-In this post, we are focused on the harm you’ve brought to yourself.

-If you’re struggling to understand how your actions have harmed yourself, we suggest that you take a deep and objective look at yourself in the mirror, and that you think about your values and integrity as you do so.
+If you’re struggling to understand how your actions have harmed you, we suggest that you take a deep and objective look at yourself in the mirror, and that you think about your values and integrity as you do so.
 But be warned: You might not like what you see.
 Instead of the bright, shiny, smiling, trustworthy, loving man you’re hoping for, you are likely to see some or all of the following:

 - Secrets and Lies: You were not open about your sextracurricular activities.
 When you were caught in a lie or a secret, you attempted to cover it up with still more lies and secrets.
 And you seemed to not care how much this upset your significant other.